Getaway House is a quick and easy way to escape the city – but it comes at a cost

 Although I think that planning a trip is an excellent mental escape from quarantine, I was itching to actually take a trip.
 Instagram’s advertising algorithm apparently knew this, too, and that’s how I discovered Getaway House.

 With super chic yet simplistic tiny cabins, Getaway House promises a refreshing weekend stay close to major urban locations.
-I just got back from my Getaway and hope to answer your questions before you book!
+I just got back from my Getaway at the Brazos Valley outpost near Houston and hope to answer your questions in this comprehensive Getaway House review!

 Please note: this post may contain affiliate links.
 What that means is, if you click on a link and make a purchase, I may make a commission at no additional cost to you.
 For more information, please see my Affiliate Disclosure.